 - HUBBLE heel.
 The HUBBLE heel juts off the back of certain Hoka models.
 It helps reduce impact and creates a smooth heel-to-toe transition.

 The Hoka All Gender Ironman Kona Carbon X is designed for casual and serious runners alike.

 Specifically, runners love the soft, stable experience of this shoe, thanks to its wide footbed and flexible foam insole.

-Weighing just under 8 ounces (226 grams), the Hoka Rincon 2 may be low on cost, but it’s not light on comfort or support.
+Weighing just 6.5 ounces (184 grams), the Hoka Rincon 3 may be lightweight and low on cost, but it’s not light on comfort or support.